WinAmp’s humble beginnings from this bloggers perspective.

 Whew!
 As we quickly approach 2019 we find that the official Winamp website gets a new coat of paint which is good.
 Now if they can spend a few more pennies and make it HTTPS compliant we would feel a little more comfortable about the future and authenticity of this site.
-But if the site security doesn’t bother you they do have a survey which you can fill out asking some of the features you want.
-To which at this time we’ve not only filled out that survey.
+But if the site security doesn’t bother you they do have a survey that you can fill out asking about some of the features you want.
+Which at this time we’ve not only filled out that survey.
 But will leave this entry as an open letter to WinAmp:

-- IPv6 support – Servers which have their DNS set for IPv6 as well as the client on IPv6 leaves Winamp in a perpetual ‘loading’ state.
-WinAmp cannot support IPv6 and the only workaround is on the server-end where the provider has to disable it so it resolves properly.
+- IPv6 support – Servers that have their DNS set for IPv6 as well as the client on IPv6 leave Winamp in a perpetual ‘loading’ state.
+WinAmp cannot support IPv6 and the only workaround is on the server end where the provider has to disable it so it resolves properly.

 - Codec Support – If WinAmp wants to get back into the game they need to support the same codecs that other players like VLC support.

 - ShoutCast TV – AOL destroyed it before Justin.tv/twitch made it big.
 It’s time to re-enable that feature.

 - HTTPS – wildcard registration is like $75/year.
 C’mon guys!
 We even have it and we’re just a blog!